Edwin Goh: Career

 Goh made his acting debut at the age of 15 in MediaCorp Channel 5's drama Fighting Spiders in 2009.
 He shot to fame after starring as the estranged and rebellious teenage son of Li Nanxing's character in the crime drama On the Fringe 2011.

 In 2018, he completed his National Service for the Singapore Armed Forces and came back to act A Million Dollar Dream, Fifty & Fabulous & You Can Be An Angel 3 and also a toggle original series Close Your Eyes.

 In 2019, Goh acted in a long form drama Old is Gold and The Good Fight.
-In 2020, he acted in My Guardians Angels.
+In 2020, he acted in My Guardian Angels.

 In 2021, he acted in My Star Bride and The Peculiar Pawnbroker and earned a nomination for Top 10 Most Popular Male Artistes.